 FREN 3031 - Intensive Grammar and Composition

-Prerequisite: Completion of FREN 2020 or 2320; exemption from FREN 2020 by the UVA (F-Cape) Placement Test; a score of 3 on the AP French Language Exam; or a score of at least 660 on the SAT exam.
-FREN 3031 is a prerequisite for all subsequent French courses except FREN 3010.
+Prerequisite: Completion of FREN 2020 or 2320 or exemption from FREN 2020 by the Placement Test; or a score of 3 on the AP French language exam; or a score of at least 660 on the SAT.
+Required as preparation for all subsequent courses except FREN 2933 and FREN 3030.